This blog is being built along with a blogging framework for the entire Conundrum ecosystem.

 python package.

-Also, keep in mind that if we wanted to be selective we can choose a radius here on Earth's surface that wll satisfy the above equations perfectly, giving an error of 0.
-The radii that were used were whichever was most fitting for the job... the mean radius for calculating volume, the polar radius when spin was involved to minimize centripital influence, and Astropy provided values (equatorial) for everything else.
+Also, keep in mind that if we wanted to be selective we can choose a radius here on Earth's surface that will satisfy many of the above equations perfectly, giving an error of 0.
+The radii that were used were whichever was most fitting for the job... the mean radius for calculating volume, the polar radius when spin was involved to minimize centripetal influence, and Astropy provided values (equatorial) for everything else.

 Consider two observers, and .
 Let and agree that should travel between two arbitrary points in space2, and at an agreed upon velocity .